kailash-manasarovar/statement/docs/timeline/2023/march.md

 - When I visited Whitefriars Church in Dublin with Steve in September 2025, and saw the statue of Valentine, I was looking at a replica of the trumpet teacher who cried in my arms.
 - It was astonishing.
-- When I look back at this strange event, it was as if I was holding St Valentine himself in my arms as he sobbed his eyes out.
+- When I look back at this strange event, it was as if I was holding St Valentine himself in my arms as he sobbed his heart out.

 ![Valentine crying](../../content/images/valentine-whitefriars/valentine-crying.jpeg)